openstack/cinder/doc/source/devref/migration.rst

     ...

-If a volume with a predefined volume type is going to migrate, the back-end drivers from Node 1 and Node2 should have the same value for volume_backend_name, which means <driver-backend> should be the same for Noe 1 and Node 2.
+If a volume with a predefined volume type is going to migrate, the back-end drivers from Node 1 and Node 2 should have the same value for volume_backend_name, which means <driver-backend> should be the same for Node 1 and Node 2.
 The volume type can be created with the extra specs {volume_backend_name: driver-biz}.

 If we are going to migrate a volume with a volume type of none, it